Hydra9268/ZGESO/README.md

 `|count #` = Handler to track a sequence of objectives

-`/` = Placed on the same line after |q, the slash checks for the completed task in the Quest Journal.
+`/` = Placed on the same line after `|q`, the slash checks for the completed task in the Quest Journal.
 Note: Must match word-for-word, space-for-space to register as completed

 `|only if` = Conditional handler